PrairieLearn/PrairieLearn/doc/assessment.md

 To disable real-time grading for an assessment, add `"allowRealTimeGrading": false` to the assessment's `infoAssessment.json` file.
 This will hide the "Save & Grade" button on student question pages; only the "Save" button will be available.
 The "Grade saved answers" button on the assessment overview will also be hidden.
 Note that real-time grading can only be disabled for `Exam` assessments, as immediate feedback is a core part of the `Homework` experience.

-An assessment without real-time grading will not show any score information during the exam, but after a [time limit](accessControl.md#time-limits) runs out the assessment with auto-grade and show students exactly which questions they got correct/incorrect.
+An assessment without real-time grading will not show any score information during the exam, but after the [time limit](accessControl.md#time-limits) runs out the assessment will auto-grade and show students exactly which questions they got correct/incorrect.
 To prevent this, set the [`showClosedAssessment` access rule restriction](accessControl.md#showinghiding-closed-assessments).

 Disabling real-time grading changes a lot of fundamental details of how PrairieLearn is used.
 To account for that, the student assessment overview page displays less information about points and grading than for usual exams.